royalapplications/docs/src/r2021/scripting/objects/gateways/royalmanagementendpoint.md

 Type: `string`, Default Value: `Empty String`
 The external unique object identifier (GUID) of the object.
 ## Gateway
+### DependsOnSecureGatewayID
+Type: `Guid`, Default Value: `Guid.Empty`
+Assign another secure gateway dependency.
+The configured secure gateway tunnel will be established and used before the tunnel for this gateway is established.
 ### SecureGatewayCredentialID
 Type: `Guid`, Default Value: `Guid.Empty`
 Assign a credential object as Gateway credential by specifying the credential object's GUID.